SuhrudhSarathy/SuhrudhSarathy.github.io/_pages/about.md

 Hello!
 I am Suhrudh.
 I am a third year Undergraduate student at [BITS Pilani, KK Birla Goa Campus](https://www.bits-pilani.ac.in/goa/) with a major in Electrical Engineering and a minor in Physics.
 I am a Robotics Enthusiast and my primary interests lie in __Path Planning__ and __State Estimation__.
 I am also interested in learning-based algorithms for Robot Path Planning and Contol.

-I am currently an intern at [Black Coffee Robotics](https://blackcoffeerobotics.com).
+I am currently a Research Intern at [Robert Bosch Center for Cyber Physical Systems](https://cps.iisc.ac.in) as a Research Intern for my Undergraduate Thesis co-supervised by Prof. Shishir Kolathaya and Prof. Debashish Gosh.
+I am currently working on developing navigation algorithms for Heterogenous swarm of robots to be used in Agriculture.
+I previously interned at [Black Coffee Robotics](https://blackcoffeerobotics.com).
 I previously interned with [Ottonomy](https://www.ottonomy.io) where I worked on developing motion planning alogrithms for effective Urban Navigation in 2.5D Environments.
 I have previosly interned at [Peppermint](https://www.getpeppermint.co) where I worked on developing a __Graphical User Interface__ for Robots and integrating it with ROS2.
 I also worked on __Local Planning using Motion Primitive based Planner__.
 I will be doing a project on __Control and Guidance of Mini Drone__ under [Prof. Rakesh R Warier](https://www.bits-pilani.ac.in/goa/rakeshw/profile) from the Semester II 2021-2022 (Jan - May).
-I will be joining [Stochastic Robotics Lab](http://www.stochlab.com) as a Research Intern for my Undergraduate Thesis and will be working on Path Planning for multiple robots under time-varying costs.

 I was the __President__ of [Center for Techincal Education](https://bpgc-cte.org), BITS Goa.
 I lead a motivated team of 40+ people and conduct courses, workshops, events for the students of BITS Goa.
 I was also a Senior Core Member of __Electronics and Robotics Club__ and the __Aerodynamics Club__ of BITS Goa.